Known Issues

 Description

-For security reasons, the Credentials endpoint is disabled by default.
-To use the Developer Portal credentials workflow, you need to make configuration changes on the ACM host to enable the Credentials endpoint.
-Optionally, communication between ACM and the Developer Portal can be secured by providing certificates.
+For security reasons, the credentials endpoint on API Connectivity Manager(ACM) is disabled by default.
+To use the developer portal credentials workflow, configuration changes need to be made on the ACM host to enable credentials endpoints.
+Also, communication between ACM and the developer portal can be secured by providing certificates.

 Workaround

-To enable the Credentials endpoint on the ACM host:
+To enable the credentials endpoints on ACM host

 # Uncomment this block when using devportal.
 Authentication is disabled